murraylovecode/executive-ai-research/README.md

 Executive AI Research is an open research library maintained by Open Future Forum, bringing together original OFF benchmark research and selected third-party research on enterprise AI, executive leadership, finance, cybersecurity, marketing, and private equity.

+All original reports are canonically published at [openfutureforum.com/research](https://openfutureforum.com/research/).
+This repository indexes and contextualizes that research; the OFF site is the source of record.

 ## About Open Future Forum

 Open Future Forum is a global executive community founded in Silicon Valley, with a network reaching tens of thousands of executives and investors worldwide.
 This repository collects first-party research alongside selected industry research to give a clearer picture of how AI is reshaping executive decision-making.